tegorman13/ai_gd_chapter/Categories.md

 - Wang 2024 - Social-RAG: Retrieving from Group Interactions to Socially Ground Proactive AI Generation to Group Preferences
 - agarwal 2024 - Conversational Agents to Facilitate Deliberation on Harmful Content in WhatsApp Groups
 - Steyvers 2022 - Bayesian modeling of human–AI complementarity
+- Factory Operators' Perspectives on Cognitive Assistants for Knowledge Sharing: Challenges, Risks, and Impact on Work

 ### Shared Memory
 - Hedley 2020 - Division of Labour and Team Performance: Human-Human Teams compared to Hybrid Human-Machine Teams
 - Aggarwal 2023 - Self-beliefs, Transactive Memory Systems, and Collective Identification in Teams: Articulating the Socio-Cognitive Underpinnings of COHUMAIN
 - Bennett 2023 - Human Performance in Competitive and Collaborative Human–Machine Teams
+- Factory Operators' Perspectives on Cognitive Assistants for Knowledge Sharing: Challenges, Risks, and Impact on Work

+### Role
+- Klieger 2024 - ChatCollab: Exploring Collaboration Between Humans and AI Agents in Software Teams
+- Diebel 2025 - When AI-Based Agents Are Proactive: Implications for Competence and System Satisfaction in Human–AI Collaboration
+- Li 2025 - As Confidence Aligns: Exploring the Effect of AI Confidence on Human Self-confidence in Human-AI Decision Making

+**Reliance**
+- Gerlich 2025 - AI Tools in Society: Impacts on Cognitive Offloading and the Future of Critical Thinking